sgrvinod/a-PyTorch-Tutorial-to-Object-Detection/README.md

 This process is called __Non-Maximum Suppression (NMS)__ because when multiple candidates are found to overlap significantly with each other such that they could be referencing the same object, **we suppress all but the one with the maximum score**.

-Algorithmically, it is carried out as follows.
+Algorithmically, it is carried out as follows –

 - Upon selecting candidades for each _non-background_ class,